medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

 the ones who have to relate Schema with data (and validate/reject bad data based on the schema, ensuring that bad data never reaches Kafka cluster).

-Also, a common data format must be adopted.
+In addition, a common data format for the messages must be adopted.
 This data format must support schemas and evolutions of data, and must be lightweight.
 [Apache Avro](https://avro.apache.org/) is a most used data format.

+An Avro file has both Schema and Data.
+But in the Schema Registry adoption, what happens is the following:

+1. Avro serializer (in producer) splits schema and data as separate units
+2. Producer send the schema to the Schema Registry and receives an ID (if it is a new schema)
+3. Producer send data to Kafka.
+This ID goes in the metadata message
+4. Consumer gets the message from Kafka.
+5. Consumer uses the message ID to retrieve the schema from Schema Registry
+6. Avro deserializer (in consumer) uses retrieved Schema to deserialize and read the message

 ## Apache Avro and Data Format Comparison